Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Let’s reuse the same example from before.
 Assuming all of the following are 32-inch TVs and you use them for about six hours per day, each monthly cost would be around the following values:

 Unfortunately, there’s no good method or formula to tell how much the size of a TV will impact its energy usage.
 The best way to determine how a TV’s size will influence its energy usage is to check the wattage of each specific TV.

-For example, an LED TV that’s 55 inches might be around 57 watts.
+For example, an High definition LED TV that’s 55 inches might be around 57 watts.
 This is the same wattage as a much-smaller 32-inch LCD tv, and slightly less than a 32-inch OLED TV.
-A 55-inch LED TV would still be significantly more energy-efficient than a 32-inch CRT TV.
+A 55-inch LED TV would still be significant would use less energy and be more energy-efficient tv than a 32-inch CRT TV.

 So if you’re asking, “How much power does a TV use?” the answer doesn’t depend on size alone – it’s a combination of size and type.